Ford recalls 1.2 million Explorer SUVs over suspension failure fears - Roadshow

-Ford has just released a quartet of safety recalls, three of which impact US customers.
+Ford has just released a quartet of safety recalls, with three of them impacting US customers.

-The big one covers the very popular 2011-2017 Ford Explorer SUV, and it centers on the possibility of a fractured rear toe link in the vehicle's suspension.
+The biggest one covers Ford's very popular 2011-2017 Explorer SUV, and it focuses on the possibility of a fractured rear toe link in the vehicle's suspension.
 In all, approximately 1.2 million vehicles are covered in the US and its federalized territories, as well as Canada and Mexico.

-According to an official release by the automaker, affected fifth-generation Explorers that are "exposed to frequent full rear suspension articulation (jounce and rebound)" may experience the toe link failure, a condition that could significantly impact the vehicle's ability to be steered, increasing the chances for a crash.
+According to an official release by Ford, affected fifth-generation Explorers that are "exposed to frequent full rear suspension articulation (jounce and rebound)" may experience the toe link failure, a condition that could significantly impact the vehicle's ability to be steered, increasing the chances for a crash.

 Affected Chicago Assembly Plant-built models will see dealers replace the potentially faulty suspension toe links on both sides and align the rear suspension.